 3. Interviews: Complete history from client and significant others to develop an accurate timeline of events occurring before, during, and after the personal injury, up until the date of testing, and past and current medications and medical treatment.

-5. Report Preparation: A clearly organized, readable, objective, and comprehensive analysis that determines your client’s current psychological and neuropsychological functioning.
+5. Report Preparation: A clearly organized, readable, objective, and comprehensive analysis that determines the client’s current psychological and neuropsychological functioning.

-6. Consultation with Attorney: Discussion of the neuropsychological merits of your case, including specific aspects of the assessment that would most likely be challenged by opposing counsel, and counterarguments for these challenges.
+6. Consultation with Attorney: Discussion of the neuropsychological merits of the case, including specific aspects of the assessment that would most likely be challenged by opposing counsel, and counterarguments for these challenges.